trollfalgar/laravel-pint-better-rules/README.md

 # Laravel Pint's Better Rules

-This project is focused in create the best set of rules for Laravel Pìnt.
+This project is focused in create the best set of rules for Laravel Pint.

 **Laravel Pint** is an opinionated PHP code style fixer for minimalists.
 Pint is built on top of [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) and makes it simple to ensure that your code style stays clean and consistent.

 ## Preset and Rules

 - By default, the preset used is **PSR12**.
 But you can change to `laravel` or even `symfony`.
-- This preset was chosen by my personal preference, you can use what you want.
+- This preset was chosen by my personal preference, you can use what ever you want.
 - The set of rules applied in this configuration was chosen to a clean, organized and modern code.

 ## Laravel Pint Official Documentation